guedanie/movie_recommendation_model/README.md

-# IMBd Movie Recommendation Model
+# IMbd Movie Recommendation Model

 ## Objective:

-To create a recommendation tool to recommend other movies based on a specific title.
+To create a movie recommendation tool to recommend other movies based on a specific title.
 The model will use NLP and clustering to create recommendations.

+## Background

+Using a data set found on Kaggle, I will be looking at movies published in the US for the past 20+ years, and using NLP strategies to:

+1. Explore the data, and see if any interesting patterns arise
+2. Create a clustering modeling that can help us identify movies that are similar to each other based on:
+    1. Gendre
+    1. Description
+    1. Avg score by viewers
+    1. Director
+    1. Actors

+## Exploration

+Some of the questions that I am looking to also answer as part of the exploration are:

+1. Who is the most highly grossing director?
+1. How have movie genres change over time?
+1. Are there any interesting patterns on the year movies are published and how much they gross?
+1. Do viwer scores vs gross income work better as an indicator of moview preferences?

+## Phase II Ideas:

+The dataset has amazing information that shows how different demographics (age, gender) scored a movie.
+It would be great to be able to create a more indepth analysis using this data set, particularly to try to predict the value a movie will gross based on the target audience.